BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025---Phase-II/Task_0/README.md

-# Day 1 - Caravel Housekeeping SPI RTL-vs-GLS Verification
+# Task 0 - Caravel Housekeeping SPI RTL-vs-GLS Verification

 Summary of the day